joshua995/GNSSPublisher/README.md

 # GNSSPublisher
-For this program to run you will need to have the GNSS unit connected, and in your terminal you have to run: sudo chmod 666 /dev/ttyACM0
+For this program to run you will need to have the GNSS unit connected.

-to allow permission to access the serial port.
+To allow access to the serial port run this in your terminal: sudo chmod 666 /dev/ttyACM0

 /dev/ttyACM0 is a default for serial data so it should all be the same on linux.

 run in the terminal: pip install pyserial